KrishVij/Clip2ASCII/README.md

 🧭 Roadmap — Clip2ASCII

+* **Implementing a more efficient and faster algorithm to reduce waiting time for users**
 *  **A Feature to choose custom fonts for generation your ascii videos**
 *  **More Robust Error Handling and Make teh Code More Cleaner**
 *  **Better ASCII conversion using bettor methods like CLAHE algorithm**